spuyet/LibftASM/README.md

 ### About

-Libfts is a school project for 42.
+LibftASM is a school project for 42.